 “It’s not a sustainable plant, really, for people to use,” she said, noting that white sage is typically wild harvested (meaning it’s not commonly grown on farms).
 That’s because it requires extremely specific conditions to grow in — it lives in a relatively restricted natural range in Southern California, so it’s difficult to cultivate the plant on farms in other places.
 What’s more, the white sage plant takes two to three years to grow back after being cut down, making for slow turnaround times and unethical overharvesting practices to speed up production.
-As a result, Stephanie said, “it makes it so that people who have been using sage for thousands of years don’t have access to it.”
+As a result, Stephanie said, “it makes it so that people who have been using sage for hundreds of years don’t have access to it.”

 Those people are Native Americans, indigenous to Southern California and the surrounding areas, who have used white sage for spiritual rituals for centuries.

 For many indigenous tribes, white sage plays an extremely important cultural and spiritual role.
 It is a primary plant used in smudging ceremonies, which are performed to cleanse the body, energy, aura, or a ritual or living space with the smoke of the burning fragrant plant leaves.
 Smudging is performed to remove negative energy and to heal, bridging the gap between the mortal and higher realms.

 Eliminating negative and stagnant spirits from an area, smudging fends off sadness, anxieties, poor health, and impurities from the space, leaving only peace and prosperity.
 Though it’s an ancient ritual, it’s still practiced today, and holds hefty cultural significance for many indigenous people.